 Similarly, Nike built a D2C sales program to sell its products online to consumers directly.
 Nike witnessed record-high sales during Black Friday and saw its digital sales increase by 84%.

-2020 showed the true potential of D2C.
-With brick-and-mortar shops shut down and e-commerce websites slowing down due to heavy traffic, consumers started to turn to the brands’ websites directly to buy products.
-This increased the popularity of D2C.
+The brick-and-mortar shops shut down, and E-commerce websites slowed down due to heavy traffic.
+Consumers started to turn to the brands’ websites directly to buy products.
+This increased the popularity of direct-to-consumer.

-The major advantage of D2C is that you develop a deeper connection with your consumers and build consumer loyalty.
-Consumers, on the other hand, are able to enjoy a superior brand experience and receive personalized offers.
+The major advantage of these direct-to-consumer products and services is that you develop a deeper connection with your consumers and build customer loyalty.
+On the other hand, consumers can enjoy a superior brand experience and receive personalized offers.

 And it seems to work.
 Check out some statistics that prove it.

 If you want to accelerate your earnings and build a meaningful relationship with your consumer, direct-to-consumer would be one of the best avenues to experiment with, especially now!

 Now that you know what makes direct-to-consumer the new retail strategy, let’s look at how you will benefit from it.

 Direct-to-consumers enable brands to earn more profit by removing the dependency on intermediaries.
 Hence, you don’t have to pay the middlemen additional product markup.
 Instead can earn the profits directly.
 This direct marketing strategy allows you to improve your margins, i.e., save around 10-15% on wholesale distribution and 15-40% from retailers.

 Direct-to-consumer is also an opportunity for you to sell a wider range of products to consumers, creating an exclusive shopping experience that may not be available on other platforms.